 Supporting Our Community

 Morrisville-Yardley Area Rotarians worked behind the scenes on the Morrisville bi-centennial celebration in 2004, raising funds for the Robert Morris statue and the musical, “The Man Who Bought a Country”.
 They have helped the Morrisville Historic Society make improvements at Summerseat and have worked on improvements to the home of Actors Net, the Heritage Center.
 In the past they provided the Rotary pavilion, tennis courts and garden areas in Williamson Park in Morrisville.
-They sponsor an Annual Mrrisville Community Easter Egg Hunt and have provided Thanksgiving baskets.
+They sponsor an Annual Morrisville Community Easter Egg Hunt and have provided Thanksgiving baskets.
 You can find them ringing Salvation Army bells at Christmas time and have supplied pumpkins for the YMCA annual Halloween program and helped the “Y” with other programs and regularly serve food at the Trenton Area Food Kitchen.
 They reached out to help a Yardley flood victim and help others with specific needs.
-Numerous community service and charitable organizations have benefited from their fundraising efforts over the years, including the Back pack fodd center in Morrisville.
+Numerous community service and charitable organizations have benefited from their fundraising efforts over the years, including the Back Pack Food Center in Morrisville.

 Supporting Our Youth